Rowdy Tellez Player Props: Brewers vs. Astros

 Rowdy Tellez At The Plate

-- In 25.6% of his games this season, he has gone deep, and 7.5% of his trips to the dish.
+- He has homered in 25.0% of his games this season, and 7.3% of his trips to the plate.

-- In 39.5% of his games this season, Tellez has driven in at least one run.
-In six of those games (14.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Tellez has picked up an RBI in 38.6% of his games this year, with more than one RBI in 13.6% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.